-Most transactional business accounts will issue a debit card, allowing ATM withdrawals.
-Most have online resources in addition to phone and in-branch banking services.
-It’s always recommended to keep business and personal expenses separate for tax purposes.
+Most business checking accounts will issue a debit card allowing ATM withdrawals.
+Many have online resources in addition to phone and in-branch banking services.

 - Interest.
-Choose an account that has a competitive interest rate for the amount of money you have in the account.
+Choose an account that has a competitive interest rate.

 What are the pros and cons of a business bank account?

-- Professionalism for customers.
+- Looks professional.
 A business bank account can help establish the business’ credibility with customers and creditors.
-When you’re able to provide business bank account details to your customers for payment, you portray a professional image.

 - Fees.
-Banks can charge for not maintaining a minimum balance and for exceeding a certain number of transactions.
+Banks can charge monthly fees, plus fees for not maintaining a minimum balance and for exceeding a certain number of transactions.